apache/submarine/README.md

 ## Architecture, Design and requirements

-If you want to knwow more about Submarine's architecture, components, requirements and design doc, they can be found on [Architecture-and-requirement](docs/design/architecture-and-requirements.md)
+If you want to know more about Submarine's architecture, components, requirements and design doc, they can be found on [Architecture-and-requirement](docs/design/architecture-and-requirements.md)

 Detailed design documentation, implementation notes can be found at: [Implementation notes](docs/design/implementation-notes.md)